neurallayer/fos/docs/source/introduction.rst

         loss   = loss_fn(y_pred, target)
         return loss

-The Supervisor has additional functionality to train and validate a batch and is used by the Trainer to train the model.
+The Supervisor has also additional methods to train and validate a batch and is used by the Trainer to train the model.
 It is the Supervisor responsibility to perform both the forward and backward step.
 And the Supervisor optionally invokes the additional metrics to get more insights how the model is performing.
 However is is the trainer that updates the model by invoking `optimizer.step`.

-The provided Supervisor implementation can handle most scenario's, but you can alway extend it to cather for specific use cases.
+The provided Supervisor implementation can handle most scenarios, but you can alway extend it to cather for specific use cases.

 Metric